Breckenridge, Colorado

-The Town of Breckenridge is the home rule municipality that is the county seat and the most populous municipality of Summit County, Colorado, United States.
-The town population was 5,078 at the 2020 United States Census.
+Breckenridge is the home rule town that is the county seat of and the most populous municipality in Summit County, Colorado, United States.
+The town population was 5,078 at the 2020 United States census.
 Breckenridge is the principal town of the Breckenridge, CO Micropolitan Statistical Area.
 The town also has many part-time residents, as many people have vacation homes in the area.
 The town is located at the base of the Tenmile Range.

 Since ski trails were first cut in 1961, Breckenridge Ski Resort has made the town a popular destination for skiers.
-Summer in Breckenridge attracts outdoor enthusiasts with hiking trails, wildflowers, fly-fishing in the Blue River, mountain biking, nearby Lake Dillon for boating, white water rafting, three alpine slides, a roller coaster, and many shops and restaurants up and down Main Street.
+Summer in Breckenridge attracts outdoor enthusiasts with hiking trails, wildflowers, fly fishing in the Blue River, mountain biking, nearby Lake Dillon for boating, white-water rafting, three alpine slides, a roller coaster, and many shops and restaurants up and down Main Street.
 The historic buildings along Main Street with their clapboard and log exteriors add to the charm of the town.
 Since 1981, Breckenridge has hosted the Breckenridge Festival of Film in September, while in January, the town has often been host to a screening of the Backcountry Film Festival.
-Also held in January is the Ullr Fest, a week of festivities celebrating snow and honoring the Norse god Ullr.
+Also held in December is Ullr Fest, a week of festivities celebrating snow and honoring the Norse god Ullr.
 There are many summertime attractions to enjoy in Breckenridge, most notably the annual Fourth of July parade.